emmettmcdow/predictor/README.md

 The interface should then mark each prediction based on that assumption.

-- "Tesla stock is going to the moon!" - @someuser on 03/12/2018 - Marked as corect
+- "Tesla stock is going to the moon!" - @someuser on 03/12/2018 - Marked as correct
 - "Covid-19 will never amount to anything" - @someuser on 01/01/2020 - Marked as incorrect
 - "The frontier model firms are BSing, we are not close to AGI" - @someuser on 09/09/2024 - Marked as correct

-Each prediction and assumption will be fed to an LLM to determine whether or not the assumption and prediction are in agreeement.
+Each prediction and assumption will be fed to an LLM to determine whether or not the assumption and prediction are in agreement.
 If they are in disagreement, it is marked as incorrect.
 If they are in agreement, it is marked as correct.
 If it is not relevant, it is thrown out.

 Once we have the predictions labeled, we can then use that data as we like.
 Saying things like: